-There are no known indigenous peoples in the Province.
+There are no known indigenous peoples in the City and municipality.
 The nature of the project construction and the needs for specialized works at the sea vessels may not encourage certain sectors of the society.
 Expertise/skills needed for the dredging/filling vessel are indicated in Table 1-15.